-By applying our credit and cash flow stresses, we calculate a target credit enhancement of 2.82%, below the available credit enhancement of 22.11%, allowing for the full four notches of collateral-based uplift.
+By applying our credit and cash flow stresses, we calculate a target credit enhancement (TCE) of 2.50%, below the available credit enhancement of 11.77%, allowing for the full four notches of collateral-based uplift.
 With a JRL of 'aaa', the program only requires covering 'AAA' credit risk stresses to attain a 'AAA' rating.
+The TCE has slightly decreased since our previous review (at 2.82%) mainly due to the slightly lower credit losses from the cover pool.